jamesmoriarty/jamesmoriarty.github.io/content/post/cap-theorem-and-persistence-solutions.md

 ## Relational Databases

-Relational databases: Relational databases are designed for consistency and partition tolerance.
+Relational databases are designed for consistency and partition tolerance.
 They ensure that all nodes in a distributed system see the same data at the same time and can handle network partitions.
 However, achieving high availability can be challenging in a distributed relational database, as it requires replicating data across multiple nodes.

 ## Key-value Stores

-Key-value stores: Key-value stores are designed for high availability and partition tolerance.
+Key-value stores are designed for high availability and partition tolerance.
 They are often used in distributed caching systems and can provide fast, low-latency access to data.
 However, key-value stores sacrifice consistency, as they allow data to be out of sync across nodes for short periods of time.

 ## Document Databases

-Document databases: Document databases are designed for partition tolerance and availability.
+Document databases are designed for partition tolerance and availability.
 They can handle network partitions and are often used in systems where data needs to be highly available.
 However, achieving consistency can be challenging, as document databases may not provide strong consistency guarantees across all nodes.

 ## Distributed File Systems

-Distributed file systems: Distributed file systems are designed for partition tolerance and availability.
+Distributed file systems are designed for partition tolerance and availability.
 They can handle network partitions and provide fast access to large amounts of data.
 However, achieving consistency can be challenging, as distributed file systems may not provide strong consistency guarantees across all nodes.